mpkrass7/m_pkfire/content/post/2022-07-08-rolling-stone-analysis/index.md

 Welp, it's a mess but it's my mess.
 There are a few conclusions I can draw from this exercise.
-- The features you include in dimensionality reductions are important, and without proper handling they will have outsized influence if they are categorical or especially text.
+- The features you include in dimensionality reduction are important, and without proper handling they will have outsized influence if they are categorical or especially text.
 One way we could potentially handle this is by running SVD earlier on in the pipeline, exclusively on the categorical and text variables.
 - Be careful with your clustering methodology.
 As we see from the chart above, the cluster assignments created from running DBSCAN on one set of parameters are not great.
 - Unsupervised learning can be a great way to find patterns in high dimensional data but it can also be like reading signs from chicken scratch.
 We can drastically impact cluster assignments and embeddings by varying features to include as well as parameters for UMAP and DBSCAN.